dvikramgoud/github_tutorial/readme.md

 paste it in the website in the new ssh key content location, you can give any name of your wish.

 it will save your device info to save/edit- your github content.

+# cloning the content from git to local machine.
+frist copy the ssh clone command from code option in the repository then enter git clone command
+eg:
+git clone git@github.com:dvikramgoud/github_tutorial.git

+it will download the content from git to the local machine.